spring-operator/gs-consuming-rest-restjs/README.ftl.md

 object, configures a rest.js mime client, and calls the REST endpoint.

 rest.js returns a Promises/A+ promise,
-which will call the render function-module when the endpoint returns data.
-The render function expects the entity, but the rest.js client returns a response object.
-The `pluckEntity` function is inserted into the promise chain to transform the rest.js output into the input expected by the render function.
+which will call the `render` function-module when the endpoint returns data.
+The `render` function expects the entity, but the rest.js client normally returns a response object.
+The "rest/interceptor/entity" interceptor plucks the entity from the response and forwards that onto the `render` function.

 Create a boot script